jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.3 Basins

-Identifies drainage basins that drain to the DEM edge.
+Identifies drainage basins that drain to the DEM edge..

 *Parameters*: